xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 The DELETE method MUST be used to cancel a partial content transfer.
 When a client requests that a partial content transfer be canceled, the server MUST deallocate the storage previously provisioned for the transfer.

-Only the client originator can cancel the content transfer.
+Only the client originator MAY cancel the content transfer.
 The same client or a new client MAY begin a new partial content transfer before the existing transfer is complete.
 Starting a new partial content transfer intrinsically cancels any existing transfer.

 ## If-Match Header Field